 Is it possible that Fisher, may have enhanced the story so that his aristocratic friends realise that he came from humble farming stock or deliberately misled them to give his family a stately origin?
 And seemingly the description of Croglin Grange matches that of Fisher’s home in Surrey – the Thornecombe estate.

 The Victorians loved macabre stories, often printed in “penny dreadfuls”.
 These stories often mixed songs, ballads and melodrama to capture the public imagination.
-Varney the Vampire appeared in 1847, the product of successful author, James Rymer.
+Varney the Vampire appeared in 1847, the product of the successful author, James Rymer.
 Inspired by other Victorian stories such as Frankenstein and “The Vampyre”, no other vampire stories had appeared in Britain.
 Investigators comparing Varney to the Croglin have found amazing similarities.

 Both Varney and the Croglin Vampire stories mention a vampire forcing their way into a heroine’s bedroom by removing a small pane of glass.
 The vampires each release the catches on the door and wrap the girls hair around their bony fingers.
 Then the vampires tilt the girls neck, plunge their teeth into her; a gush of blood and a sucking noise follows.

-Montague Summers quoted both texts in his book “The Vampire in Europe” and neglected to comment or observe the similarities between the stories, may be deciding not to stop the Croglin Vampire tale.
+Montague Summers quoted both texts in his book “The Vampire in Europe” and neglected to comment or observe the similarities between the stories, maybe deciding not to stop the Croglin Vampire tale.

 Clive-Ross discussed the case again with residents of the area.
-He was told that there was a significant mistake in Hare’s original account: the story took place not in the 1870s, but in the 1680s, almost two centuries earlier.
-While this fact would definitely place the events prior to the publication of Varney the Vampyre, it also pushes the story far enough into the past as to turn it into unverifiable legend.
+He was told that there was a significant mistake in Hare’s original account: the story took place, not in the 1870s, but in the 1680s, almost two centuries earlier.
+While this fact would definitely place the events prior to the publication of Varney the Vampyre, it also pushes the story far enough into the past to turn it into an unverifiable legend.